pablodecm/phd_thesis/src/103_chapter_3.md

 #### Mixture Components

-The mixture model structure can be directly link to the physical processes happening in fundamental proton-proton collisions and detectors, as described in previous chapters.
-As an additional simplification for now, let us neglect the effect of multiple particle interactions, as were described in [Section @sec:pile_up].
-For each proton bunch crossing, hard interactions (i.e. associated with a large characteristic energy scale $Q^2$, whose cut-off does not have be specified for this particular argument) between partons might or might not occur, given the stochastic nature of the scattering processes.
+The mixture model structure can be directly linked to the physical processes happening in fundamental proton-proton collisions and detectors used to study them, as described in previous chapters.
+As an additional simplification for now, let us neglect the effect of multiple particle interactions, described in [Section @sec:pile_up].
+For each proton bunch crossing, hard interactions (i.e. ones associated with a large characteristic energy scale $Q^2$, whose cut-off does not have be specified for this particular argument) between partons might or might not occur, given the stochastic nature of the scattering processes.
 We